propelorm/Propel2/documentation/documentation/06-transactions.markdown

 In practice, encapsulating a large amount of simple queries inside a single transaction significantly improves performance.

-Tip: Until the final `commit()` is called, most database engines lock updated rows, or even tables, to prevent any query outside the transaction from seeing the partially committed data (this is how transactions preserve Isolation, which is the I in ACID).
+>**Tip**<br/>: Until the final `commit()` is called, most database engines lock updated rows, or even tables, to prevent any query outside the transaction from seeing the partially committed data (this is how transactions preserve "Isolation", which is the I in ACID).
 That means that large transactions will queue every other queries for potentially a long time.
 Consequently, use large transactions only when concurrency is not a requirement.

 ## Why Is The Connection Always Passed As Parameter? ##